The face of Cleopatra: what did she look like, and was she really so beautiful?

 The modern negative reaction to the face of Cleopatra tells us more about our love of stories than anything about this most famous of Egyptian queens, who ruled from 51 to 30 BC.
 For us, the reality of her coin portraits clashes with the much greater myth of Cleopatra, a myth so grand that it has practically consumed the person behind it.

 Hollywood did not invent the tradition of the beautiful seductress; that we can believe so says much about its influence in our world.
 Instead it simply followed a longstanding convention.
-Hardly had Cleopatra died (allegedly from an asp bite) than the legends began to accrue.
-In 31 BC she and her lover, Mark Antony, had been defeated by their rival Octavian, and in the following year they committed suicide in Egypt.
+Hardly had Cleopatra died (allegedly from an asp bite) then the legends began to accrue.
+In 31 BC she and her lover, Mark Antony, had been defeated by their rival Octavian, and in the following year they died by suicide in Egypt.
 Octavian had triumphed, but he was the victor in a vicious civil war that had pitted Roman against Roman.

 Cleopatra was a convenient scapegoat.
 Octavian claimed to have waged war against the foreign queen, not Antony.
 In this way Antony could be portrayed as a virtuous Roman who had betrayed his homeland through the machinations of an evil temptress.
 Cleopatra was cast as an irresistible and exotic femme fatale, and Roman writers picked up the theme.
 The poet Horace declared her a “deadly monster”, and Propertius, with even less delicacy, called the queen a “whore”.
 Yet she needed more exceptional qualities to have conquered both Julius Caesar and Mark Antony: according to the Roman historian Cassius Dio she was “a woman of surpassing beauty… with the power to subjugate everyone”.